visemet/FSharp.Data/README.md

 You can see the version history [here](RELEASE_NOTES.md).

+## Error encountered

+When trying to reference the FSharp.Data assembly in [Test.fsx](src/Test.fsx)

+> Parser Error: The type provider 'ProviderImplementation.BsonProvider' reported an error:
+> The type provider constructor has thrown an exception:
+> Could not load file or assembly 'MongoDB.Bson, Version=1.9.2.235, Culture=neutral,
+> PublicKeyToken=f686731cfb9cc103' or one of its dependencies.
+> The system cannot find the file specified.

 ## Building

 - Simply build FSharp.Data.sln in Visual Studio, Mono Develop, or Xamarin Studio.
 You can also use the FAKE script: